andreasavio/log-lib/README.md

 The source code includes a demo program and unit tests.
 The code is provided as a Visual Studio 2013 solution, log_lib.sln.

-### Pre-built binaries ###

-The pre-built demo and tests are found under "bin".
-Both programs are built on Release|32-bit.

-### Documentation ###

-In the "documentation" folder there are:

-- A document named "documentation_and_rationale.txt" which describes the main features of the library, explains the design rationale and discusses possible improvements;
-- The doxygen documentation for the project.
-Click on doxygen.html to view it.

 Dependencies
 ------------

-- Google Test [1] v.
+- GoogleTest [1] v.
 1.7.0 is required to build the unit tests;

   [1] http://code.google.com/p/googletest

-- CMake [2] is required to build Google Test (validated with v.
+- CMake [2] is required to build GoogleTest (validated with v.
 3.3.2).

   [2] http://cmake.org